liamwalsh1980/Milestone-Project-4/README.md

 - Product colours for users to pick alternative colours.
 In order for this to work I would need to add more images of the products in different colours so that when a colour is picked the image changes to that relevant colour.

-- Multiple images and rotation.
+- Multiple product images in a gallery.

 - Wishlist with heart icon

+- Creating more services for customers to pick

 ## Stripe